Mercedes A-Class hybrid MPG & CO2 emissions

 Mercedes A-Class hybrid range, MPG & CO2 emissions

-Mercedes’ claim of 282.5mpg fuel economy is a real attention-grabber, but as always with plug-in hybrids, it’s best taken with a pinch of salt.
-To get anywhere near this figure you’ll need to have a fully charged battery and use all-electric power, coasting and incredibly careful movements of your right foot.
+Mercedes’ claim of up to 282mpg fuel economy is a real attention-grabber, but as always with plug-in hybrids, it’s best taken with a pinch of salt.
+To get anywhere near this figure, you’ll need to have a fully charged battery and use fully electric power as much as possible, coasting and being incredibly careful with your right foot.

 On our varied test route – around 30 miles or so of driving on motorways, fast A-roads and urban routes – the A 250 e erred towards using electric power as much as possible and displayed its maximum 99.9mpg readout.
 We also found that the claimed 45-mile electric range is more or less bang on, with the projected range on the dashboard coming up just two miles short.

 Mercedes claims a charging time of an hour and 45 minutes from a standard 7.4kW wallbox from 10% (where you’re likely to leave your car most often) to 100%.
 It’ll charge from a domestic supply using a three-pin plug, too, but at a much slower rate.

 - 1VerdictThe smallest plug-in that Mercedes makes, the A 250 e is also one of the most efficient.
 It's a great, if not overly exciting, company-car choice